Skepticism and Flight 93

 Many discussions of Flight 93 that purport to be skeptical either choose one side or the other, and argue in favor of it, claiming that the competing theory is implausible, and citing all sorts of evidence in favor of whichever version they support.
 Well, that's not skepticism.
 Trying to justify a preconceived notion is simply spreading propaganda.
 Skepticism means to follow a critical thought process, examine all of the evidence, and arrive at a supported conclusion.
 I like Flight 93 as a skeptical topic, because it reminds us of what Dr. Shermer says: Skepticism is not a position, it's a process.

 Flight 93 is an interesting case because the version of events favored by conspiracy theorists is, for once, not wholly implausible.
-We know for a fact that fighter jets were scrambled and that some were on an intercept course with Flight 93, and we know for a fact that we were prepared to shoot down any passenger jets that we had to on that day.
+We know for a fact with Flight 93, and we know for a fact that we were prepared to shoot down any passenger jets that we had to on that day.

 The National Transportation Safety Board has only the following quote about the cause of Flight 93: "The Safety Board did not determine the probable cause and does not plan to issue a report or open a public docket.
 The terrorist attacks of September 11, 2001 are under the jurisdiction of the Federal Bureau of Investigation.
 The Safety Board provided requested technical assistance to the FBI, and any material generated by the NTSB is under the control of the FBI."
 And, of course, whatever the FBI has determined is not publicly available, and certainly will not be at least until after their investigation is finished, and who knows when that will be if ever.
 So, in the lack of an authoritative explanation of the exact cause of Flight 93's crash, we can only do our best to study the available information ourselves.
 Let's look at four debated points.